-Castries (St. Lucia) Declaration on Illegal, Unreported and Unregulated (IUU) Fishing adoption in 2010 at the CFRM's Second Special Meeting of the Ministerial Council.
+Castries (St. Lucia) Declaration on Illegal, Unreported and Unregulated (IUU) Fishing

+The IUU policy was developed through a participatory process at the regional and national levels that included several meetings of the Forum and Ministerial Council from 2006.
+It culminated with its adoption in 2010 at the CFRM's Second Special Meeting of the Ministerial Council.
 IUU is used to describe any fishing which undermines or disregards national, regional or international fisheries conservation and management arrangements and measures and is dependent on monitoring, control and surveillance (MCS).
 Fishing was extremely important to the Caribbean region in terms of its contribution to food security, livelihoods, GDP and foreign exchange earnings.
 The types of fisheries resources varied throughout the region and included the conch, lobsters, shrimp and groundfish and the migratory pelagic species.